You searched for: “avatar

 avatar (AV uh tar") (s) (noun), avatars (pl)

-2. She is regarded as an avatar (representative of a type of person, idea, or quality) of charity and concern for the poor.
+2. A representation or manifestation of an ideal, typically a person or a concept: Edie is regarded as an avatar of charity and concern for the poor.

-3. In her computer, she chose a penguin as her personal avatar (image representing a particular person) in the chat room.
+3. An icon or a symbolic representation for someone using a computer program; for example, chat room, etc.: In her computer, Roxane chose a penguin as her personal avatar in the chat room.

 4. Etymology: from Sanskrit avatra, "descent (of a deity from heaven)", from ava, "down" + tarati, "he crosses".